pookleblinky/apocalyptic-vignettes/pbta/GMsheet.md

 # Dangers and Bigger Pictures

-Instead of defined Dangers and a Bigger Picture, characters can get information about the world from their phones, tv's they pass, etc. This is done via a lookup table.
+Instead of just defined Dangers and a Bigger Picture, characters can get information about the world from their phones, tv's they pass, etc. This is done via a lookup table.
 They roll a die, and you announce what they saw or heard.

 A minimal way to do this is to ask them to roll a d4 to determine which of 4 categories of news they'll get.